Welcome To Relief From Your Painful Feet

 I have created a table below, showing the most appropriate footwear that has been designed specifically to manage the problem of foot pain and in particular plantar fasciitis.

-You may notice that the table contains a list of plantar fasciitis shoes that are for women.
+You may notice that the table contains a list of shoes that are for women.
 This is due to there being a higher occurrence of Plantar Fasciitis and foot pain problems in women than men.

 Plantars Fasciitis shoes?